Mogadishu Lighthouse: Construction and Operation

-The lighthouse was built during the early 20th century, likely in the 1920s or 1930s, under the administration of Italian Somaliland.
+The lighthouse was built as the Faro del Lido Secondo in an "Arabic style" by the Italian colonial government in 1938, on the former site of a small harbor crane.
+Its construction was part of a new plan for the city, published in 1937.
 It served as a crucial navigational aid for ships entering the main port of Mogadishu, which was a key commercial hub in the Horn of Africa.
+It was dedicated to the Duke of the Abruzzi.
 The structure consisted of a tall stone tower with a lantern room and gallery at the top.

 The lighthouse ceased operations in the early 1990s following the collapse of the central government and the outbreak of the Somali Civil War.
 During the intense fighting that engulfed the city, particularly the battles for control of the port, the lighthouse was heavily shelled and fell into disrepair.
 The lantern and the top section of the tower were destroyed, leaving only the main stone structure standing for decades.

 Partial Collapse

 After years of neglect and exposure to the elements, a large portion of the lighthouse's seaward-facing wall collapsed into the Indian Ocean on May 10, 2023.
+Four displaced people living in the building died in the collapse.
 The collapse was attributed to the structural weaknesses caused by decades of war damage and erosion from the sea.
 The event was widely seen as a tragic loss for the city's cultural heritage.